Pranoypauljr/ihrd_screening/README.md

 1.install above mentioned tools and frameworks
 2.run app.py and you can see the finished ui of the application 3.Interaction with app is self explanatory

+# Update(01-03-2023)
+please check better_code branch for the proper solution.